Act Governing Food Safety and Sanitation

 Anyone committing any of the following shall be fined between NT$30,000 and NT$3,000,000 by the central competent authority.
 In severe circumstances, the enterprise may be ordered to suspend, terminate or revoke its commission or accreditation.
 Enterprise which commission has been terminated or accreditation has been revoked, shall not be re-commissioned and shall not re-apply for accreditation within one year:

-1.enterprise which is commissioned in accordance with this Act for conducting the certification of sanitation and safety control of food businesses, violates provisions made pursuant to Paragraph 6 of Article 8;
+1. enterprise which is commissioned in accordance with this Act to conduct the certification of sanitation and safety control of food business operators, violates provisions prescribed pursuant to Paragraph 6 of Article 8;

-2.institution, corporation or organization which is accredited in accordance with this Act for testing, violates provisions concerning accreditation made pursuant to Paragraph 3 of Article 37; or
+2. institution, corporation or organization which is accredited in accordance with this Act for analysis, violates provisions concerning accreditation prescribed pursuant to Paragraph 3 of Article 37; or

-3.enterprise which is commissioned in accordance with this Act for conducting the accreditation of institution, corporation or organization for testing, violates provisions concerning accreditation commission made pursuant to Paragraph 3 of Article 37.
+3. enterprise which is commissioned in accordance with this Act to conduct the accreditation of institution, corporation or organization for analysis, violates provisions concerning accreditation commission prescribed pursuant to Paragraph 3 of Article 37.

 Article 49